Patrick Wisdom Player Props: Cubs vs. Mets

-The Chicago Cubs and Patrick Wisdom (.323 slugging percentage over his past 10 games, including one homer), take on starter Kodai Senga and the New York Mets at Wrigley Field, Wednesday at 7:40 PM ET.
+On Thursday, Patrick Wisdom (.235 on-base percentage in past 10 games, 78 points below season-long percentage) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:40 PM ET.

-He is looking to bounce back following he struck out four times in his last game against the Mets.
+He is looking to get back on track after a four-strikeout performance in his most recent game against the Mets.

 Patrick Wisdom Game Info & Props vs. the Mets